kitft/funsearch/README.md

 ### Using Docker (Recommended)

-1. Install Docker.
+1. Install Docker and python 3.10+.
 Make sure the docker service is running.

 2. Clone the repository and navigate to the project directory